HelioNetworks/HelioPanel_archived/README.md

 script available from the HelioPanel Project website above, to gain access to the central HelioPanel used in 0.3BETA and above.

+Currently, you still need to "install" heliopanel via http://heliopanel.heliohost.org/install before you will be able to login to http://central.heliopanel.heliohost.org/

 ## Updates ##
 The central HelioPanel installation used in 0.3BETA and above (central.heliopanel.heliohost.org) is updated with the GitHub code every day at